KledEatsTacos/kledeatstacos-com/README.md

 ```bash
 yarn dev
 ```
-This will start the Nuxt development server, typically at `http://localhost:3000`.
+This will start the Nuxt development server, it will tell you where to find it, but it is typically at `http://localhost:3000` or `http://localhost:3001`.

 ## Building for Production